Destinations Greece The Cyclades Santorini

 Oia centre 8 min · Maritime Museum 10

-InsiderIt sits on the Oia outskirts rather than in the village crush — a caldera-cliff position with the minimalist white-on-white of the Mr & Mrs White design, and a sibling in Paros.
-Being just outside the centre means the Oia sunset scene is a short walk, minus the worst of the crowds.
+InsiderIt sits on the Oia outskirts rather than in the village crush, a caldera-cliff position with the minimalist white-on-white of the Mr & Mrs White design.
+Just outside the centre means the Oia sunset is a short walk, minus the worst of the crowd.

 €€ €350–700/night · the mid-tier design and the wine-village set

-The Karagiannis family opened Astra Suites in the early 1990s — one of Imerovigli’s original design hotels, predating most of the cliffside boutique scene.
-21 cave-cut suites and villas across the cliff face, a heated pool, the caldera-facing Five Senses restaurant.
-Less photographed than the Oia headliners but consistently on best-of lists for 30+ years.
-Sunset booking on the restaurant terrace is essential.
+The Karagiannis family opened Astra Suites in the early 1990s, one of Imerovigli's original design hotels and older than most of the cliffside boutique scene.
+21 cave-cut suites and villas across the cliff face, a heated pool, and the caldera-facing Five Senses restaurant.
+Less photographed than the Oia headliners, and on the best-of lists for 30-plus years anyway.
+A sunset booking on the restaurant terrace is essential.

 What it's known for